splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-advanced-config.rst

 .. meta::
     :description: Learn how to customize your deployment of automatic discovery in a Linux environment.

-Learn how to customize Splunk zero config auto instrumentation for advanced scenarios.
+Learn how to customize automatic discovery and configuration for advanced scenarios.

 Through advanced customization, you can achieve the following tasks:

-* :ref:`Override auto instrumentation settings <override-default-settings-linux>`
+* :ref:`Override automatic discovery settings <override-default-settings-linux>`
-* :ref:`Use auto instrumentation with gateway mode <use-with-gateway-linux>`
+* :ref:`Use automatic discovery with gateway mode <use-with-gateway-linux>`
+* :ref:`Customize discovery settings <customize-third-party-settings-linux>`

 .. _override-default-settings-linux: